 b.
 Under no circumstances shall an extension, renewal or expansion of a consulting engagement preclude the required approvals.
 This includes splitting the project or scope of work into multiple phases or sections.
 City Council has sole authority to approve and award contracts greater than $100,000.

 c.
 If a consulting engagement that has been awarded administratively exceeds the approval threshold of $100,000, the Deputy City Manager shall immediately prepare a report to City Council providing a status update and requesting approval to proceed (if applicable).

 d.
 The Deputy City Manager shall be responsible for ensuring that any substantive clause changes to the standard consulting services agreement are reviewed by the City Solicitor (or delegate) and the agreement is executed by the Mayor and Clerk.

 e.
 The Deputy City Manager shall be responsible for obtaining and submitting the appropriate insurance and WSIB documents to Risk Management.

 f.
 The Deputy City Manager shall be responsible for ensuring that all proposal responses and decision making rationale are retained in the client Service Area files in accordance with City Council approved by-laws for records retention, or a minimum of two (2) years.

 g.
-The Deputy City Managers shall provide the Manager of Purchasing and Supply, on an annual basis, no later than March 1, administrative awards made in their area to any Professional Consulting Service firms (Sections 15.2 and 15.3) with an aggregate total greater than $100,000.
-The Manager of Purchasing and Supply shall coordinate data collection and prepare an annual Appointment of Professional Consulting Services report for submission to City Council, no later than April 30.
+The Deputy City Managers shall provide the Senior Manager, Procurement and Supply, on an annual basis, no later than March 1, administrative awards made in their area to any Professional Consulting Service firms (Sections 15.2 and 15.3) with an aggregate total greater than $100,000.
+The Senior Manager, Procurement and Supply shall coordinate data collection and prepare an annual Appointment of Professional Consulting Services report for submission to City Council, no later than April 30.

 15.2 Consulting Engineers, Architects, Landscape Architects and Environmental Consultants